belindamo/landlord-agreements-benchmark/section_notes/02-lit-review.md

 - Uses LLM-as-judge methodology calibrated for legal accuracy and plain language quality
 - Addresses real-world document complexity with diverse formatting and clauses

-**Literature-Level Bit Flip**: Challenges the assumption that legal AI should focus on professional-level legal reasoning.
+**Literature-Level Bit Flip**: Challenges the assumption that legal AI should focus on professional-level legal reasoning (as in ACORD, ContractNLI) or technical extraction (as in CUAD).
 Instead, we argue that the highest impact comes from making legal documents comprehensible to consumers who must live with the consequences of these agreements.

-**Building on Established Methods**: Leverages proven approaches (expert annotation from CUAD, LLM judge evaluation from survey literature, plain language focus from Manor & Li) while addressing identified gaps in consumer-focused legal AI.
+**Building on Established Methods**: Leverages proven approaches from multiple sources:
+- Expert annotation methodology (CUAD, ACORD, ContractNLI)
+- LLM judge evaluation frameworks (Li et al., Sahoo et al.)
+- Plain language accessibility focus (Manor & Li, TermSight)
+- Party-specific analysis (Sancheti et al.)
+- Document-level comprehension tasks (ContractNLI) While uniquely addressing identified gaps in consumer-focused legal AI.

+**Novel Methodological Contributions**:
+- First benchmark specifically for consumer comprehension of rental agreements
+- Integration of accessibility principles with rigorous evaluation methodology
+- Real-world document complexity rather than clean professional templates
+- Validation framework for consumer understanding rather than professional efficiency

 This positions our work as both practically impactful (addressing real consumer needs) and methodologically novel (first comprehensive consumer-oriented legal document comprehension benchmark).

 ---
 *Enhanced using CS197 research methodology*

+---
+*This section is being enhanced by The Research Company AI Agent*